 But what of those companies that may improve behaviour or even evolve to form a part of the solution?
 Is engagement the solution here?
 Do shareholders have the power to change companies?
 Engagement is an approach which takes time, requires patience and persistence.
 It can be successful, as the recent announcement from Shell to align management incentives to carbon emissions demonstrates.
 Yet, the success of engagement cannot be guaranteed and, to those seeking action more quickly, it may be seen as a cop-out - a delegation of responsibility.

 There are a number of alternatives which lie between divestment and engagement.
 But these are not necessarily the extremes.
 Where does price come into the debate?
 Is it even the job of institutional investors to secure a better future for the planet; do they need to do more than understand the risks and exploit market mis-pricing in order to secure a better future for their clients’ investments?

-Whatever the personal views of their stakeholders, pension funds can no longer ignore the issue.
-Regulatory and professional guidance has placed it on agendas and the recent change in investment regulations has set a timeframe for trustees to begin their discussions.
+Whatever the personal views of their stakeholders, institutional investors can no longer ignore the issues as recent regulatory progress has set a timeframe for them to begin their discussions.
 And that’s just the start.
-Pension funds and other institutional investors can no longer avoid the question: what should we do?
-How can we best act in the best interests of our members, both to deliver the financial returns that will allow benefits to be paid, but also to recognise that these returns rely on the health of our one home?
+Institutional investors can no longer avoid the question: what should we do?
+How can we best act in the best interests of our stakeholders, both to deliver the financial returns, but also to recognise that these returns rely on the health of our one home?